altmetric/cakefindr/01-getting-set-up.md

 We'll start a Consul agent first.
 We'll be running it in development mode, which automates some settings that we don't have to worry about for now.

-You can start Consul in the forground using the following command:
+You can start Consul in the foreground using the following command:

 ```bash
 consul agent --data-dir=/tmp/consul -dev
 ```

-Consul should start in the forground and output logging messages with useful debugging information if anything goes wrong.
+Consul should start in the foreground and output logging messages with useful debugging information if anything goes wrong.

 Next we can run Nomad in a new terminal: